geotrev/spider-ui/README.md

 - Custom Elements
 - Shadow DOM

-Additionally, it's recommended to use the `:defined` CSS pseudo-selector to ensure there are no flashes of unstyled content from your element before they've been registered to `window.customElements`.
-This isn't supported in IE 11, either.

 If you need IE and Edge support, you'll need to [install relevant polyfills](https://github.com/webcomponents/polyfills/tree/master/packages/webcomponentsjs#how-to-use):

 ```sh